 2. Create all new pages with rule lines :

-By default, the selected rule lines are the one shown in the illustration below (a red vertical line, and narrow horizontal lines) :
+By default, the selected rule lines are the one shown in the illustration below (narrow horizontal lines, and a red vertical line) :

-As a matter of fact, it is possible to activate this feature directly in the above mentioned menu (check “Always create Pages with Rule Lines“).
+As a shortcut, it is possible to activate this feature directly in the above pictured menu (check “Always create Pages with Rule Lines“).

 3. Dock new Quick Note windows on the side of the desktop

-When this option is checked, new Quick Notes are docked on the (right) side of the screen, which allow to see another note on the main window (which automatically get resized accordingly) :
+When this option is checked, new Quick Notes are docked on the (right) side of the screen, which allow to see another note on the main window (the latter automatically get resized accordingly) :

-This Quick Note works like a docked page (tab & ribbon collapsed, linked notes activated…).
+Those Quick Notes work like a docked page (tab & ribbon collapsed, linked notes activated…).

-When the option is not checked, new Quick Notes open in a new window, that behaves like a “normal” window (location, size…) :
+When the option is unchecked, new Quick Notes open in a new window that behaves like a “normal” window (location, size…) :